2010: Leslie Warner Postdoctoral Fellowship

 To continue my organic chemistry training, I began graduate school at Boston College and joined Scott Miller’s research group.
 Being interested in how organic molecules function, I studied the catalytic properties of short peptides, produced a new catalyst for enantioselective epoxidation, and identified a previously unknown orbital interaction that controls the conformational properties of some proline analogues.
 Additionally during graduate school, I became interested in the medicinal properties of organic molecules.
 The Miller group moved to Yale University midway through my graduate training, and I completed my Ph.D. there.

 Hoping to learn more about the interactions between organic chemistry, biology, and medicine, I remained at Yale as a postdoctoral fellow in David Spiegel’s group, where I developed molecules that can direct components of the human immune system to identify and destroy human cancer cells.
 This interdisciplinary research gave me a chance to learn several techniques for working with biological systems including live cell culture.

 Here at Clark, my interests continue to span the interface of organic chemistry, biology, and medicine.
-I teach courses on organic chemistry as well as a course on the biochemistry of modern medicine that I created.
+I teach courses on organic chemistry as well as one on the biochemistry of modern medicine and one on scientific writing and communication.
 For my independent research, I lead a medium-sized group of undergraduate and graduate students on projects that encompass both organic chemistry and chemical biology.
-Outside of chemistry, my current hobbies include dancing Argentine tango, playing ultimate Frisbee, and practicing yoga.
+I recently received tenure and was promoted to Associate Professor.
+I also serve on the university’s undergaduate academic board and am a codirector of the university’s concentration in health, science, and society.
+Outside of chemistry, my current hobbies include dancing Argentine tango, playing ultimate Frisbee, practicing yoga, and cooking.

 A list of my publications can be found Here